What individual financial planning actually is

 Where do you meet with individual clients?

-Most meetings happen at our Paramus office.
+Most meetings happen at our office.
 We also meet at your home or workplace when that works better.
 In-person service is the default, not a premium upcharge.